エピソード

 続きを読む 一部表示

-Thanks for tuning in and subscribing.
+However you choose to spend your time, there is something special going on in every corner of London this weekend.
+Thanks for tuning in, and don’t forget to subscribe.
 This has been a quiet please production, for more check out quiet please dot ai.

 This content was created in partnership and with the help of Artificial Intelligence AI